 National Consortium Board of Directors

-Membership Chair: Lindsey W. Nanney, M.S, PAPHS, GFS serves as the Physical Activity and Wellness Coordinator at the University of North Carolina Wilmington.
+Advisory Board Chair: Lindsey W. Nanney, M.S, PAPHS, GFS serves as the Interim Associate Director and Program Coordinator in Physical Activity and Wellness at the University of North Carolina Wilmington.
 The program, a graduation requirement for all undergraduate students, focuses on whole person well-being and sustainable engagement in physical activity.
-Approximately 3200 undergraduate students go through the program each academic year.
+Approximately 3,200 undergraduate students go through the program each academic year.
 Lindsey previously served as the Lifetime Physical Activity and Fitness Program Coordinator at East Carolina University.